SolaraHealthAU/fhir/benchmarking/fhir-r4/README.md

 1. Create a new subdirectory following the existing pattern
 2. Implement the same benchmark interface
-3. Update the comparison script to include the new library
+3. Update the comparison scripts to include the new library
 4. Add documentation for the new library's approach
+5. Ensure both performance and tree shaking benchmarks are included

 ## 📚 References